bewcloud/bewcloud/README.md

 >
 > `1993:1993` above comes from deno's [docker image](https://github.com/denoland/deno_docker/blob/2abfe921484bdc79d11c7187a9d7b59537457c31/ubuntu.dockerfile#L20-L22) where `1993` is the default user id in it.
 It might change in the future since I don't control it.

-See the [Community Links](#community-links) section for alternative ways of running bewCloud yourself; please be aware these are not officially endorsed.
+If you're interested in building/contributing (or just running the app locally), check the [Development section below](#development).

-If you're interested in building/contributing, check the [Development section below](#development).
+See the [Community Links](#community-links) section for alternative ways of running bewCloud yourself.

 > [!IMPORTANT]
 > Even with signups disabled (`config.auth.allowSignups=false`), the first signup will work and become an admin.